CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

     In this example, both `Dog` and `Cat` are subclasses of `Animal` and implement the `make_sound` method, providing their specific sounds.
 This way, each subclass meets the requirements of the abstract base class `Animal`.

-When you use abstract classes, most of the IDEs provide autosuggestions, when you type name of abstract method in subclass.
+When you use abstract classes, most of the IDEs provide autocompletion when you type the name of abstract method in subclass.
+If you use autocompletion, the method with its full signature will be provided.
 Consequently, inheritance from abstract class is a fast and deduplicated way to make sync and async code versions.

 ```python
 from abc import ABC, abstractmethod